We are seeking to expand and strengthen our trustee board to help us to continue to support people and families affected by asthma in Medway.

 Our trustee board:

 Clive has a background in education, having taught English and English Literature at schools in Kent and Medway, at MidKent College and at the University of Kent.
 Clive is keen to support MASH because of the important work the charity does helping the people of Medway.
-Clive is a Medway Council member, representing Gillingham South ward.
+Clive is currently the MASH Treasurer.

 Alan spent his career in data security and technology risk, working for international financial organisations in the City.
 Now retired, he is a campaigner for cleaner air in Medway and as a MASH trustee keen to ensure those more vulnerable to air pollution are given the help and information they need.